 Obituary: We can submit newspaper obituaries upon your family’s request.

 Disposition: Please consider if you would like to proceed with cremation or burial.

 Viewing: Discuss if you would like to do a viewing.
 Select clothing that you would like for them to be dressed in.
 Also, we require permission to proceed with embalming, if applicable.

-Service: Discuss the location, preferable date and time of service, clergy / officiant (if there is not a preferred member of clergy, we do have individuals within our funeral home who are able to officiate services and adjust the service to your preferences), eulogy speaker, any other forms of personalized tribute (musical, scripture reading, poems, personal memories, open mike), hymn / music selections (average three song selections), slideshow / photo tribute (can be completed by our facility), memorabilia, pallbearers, cemetery location, reception location, preferred caterer, and menu preferences.
+Service: Discuss the location, preferable date and time of service, clergy / officiant (if there is not a preferred member of clergy, we do have individuals within our funeral home who are able to officiate services and adjust the service to your preferences), eulogy speaker, any other forms of personalized tribute (musical, scripture readings, poems, personal memories, open mike), hymn / music selections (average three song selections), slideshow / photo tribute (can be completed by our facility), memorabilia, pallbearers, cemetery location, reception location, preferred caterer, and menu preferences.

 Viewing can be an asset in the grieving process, as it provides a sense of reality that the death has happened.
 A cause of death usually approaches in two fashions, either a long-drawn battle with failing health or a sudden passing.
 In both scenarios, a viewing can provide that opportunity to give family serenity.
 When the deceased had suffered through an illness or physical changes, we try to restore a healthier, more peaceful appearance of that individual.
 When the passing is unexpected, a viewing is an opportunity for family and friends to say goodbye and express their emotions in their loved one’s presence.
 In both cases, it provides a sense of comfort for many.
 Viewing is also encouraged for children, if the process is explained and voluntary.